sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![image-20240105090623422](https://www.sudoyashi.com/assets/img/cabby/megasquirt/hdp29pinout-1.png)

-The rabbit hole gets deeper, did you know about the different materials and wire ranges between pins?
+Let's take a look into the Deutsch bulkhead connector, do you know about the different materials and wire ranges between pins?
 Here are 4 things to consider when choosing your connectors:

 1. What size pin or socket?
-   1. The simple one, you need both.
+   1. You need both the pin and the socket.
+This creates the wire connection and the type of pin or socket depends on the connector you have.
 Refer to the specification ([Deutsch stamped contacts](https://www.te.com/commerce/DocumentDelivery/DDEController?Action=showdoc&DocId=Specification+Or+Standard%7F108-151000%7FG%7Fpdf%7FEnglish%7FENG_SS_108-151000_G.pdf%7F1060-12-0222)) on what contact size you need.
-You might find there are things called solid contacts, these are the pricy options and most likely don't need these.
+There are two types of terminals: stamped and solid.
+Stamped ones are cheap.
+Solid contacts are the pricy but durable option.
 2. What size AWG are you using?
-   - Now, the Deutsch contact size is NOT equal to the exact AWG size, there is some flexibility in the wire that you can use.
-This means you need to know what wires you are using.
-In my case, I am using AWG 12 and AWG 20.
-AWG 12 is for more high-power applications like the main relay and fans, while AWG 20 is for low-power applications like the ECU, injectors, and sensors.
+   - Now, the Deutsch contact size is NOT equal to the exact AWG size.
+You will see size 12, 16, and 20 contacts but they come in a variety of usable AWG, so there is some flexibility in the wire that you can use.
+Because of this flexibility, price and availability come into play.
+You need to know what size wires you are using.
+In my case, I am using AWG 12 and AWG 18 and AWG 20.
+AWG 12 is for more high-power applications like the main relay and fans, while AWG 18-20 is for low-power applications like the ECU, injectors, and sensors.
    - Make sure that when you're buying your parts, the pins and sockets are of the same materials.
 There are gold (Au), tin (Sn), nickel (Ni), and silver (Ag)
 3. What material?
    - There are multiple to choose from.
 Consider Gold (Au), Nickel (Ni), Tin (Sn), and Silver (Ag).
 Let's focus on the most common ones, Gold and Tin.
 According to this [Molex article](https://www.molex.com/en-us/blog/gold-or-tin-vs-gold-and-tin), essentially gold connectors are more durable than tin, maintains a durable connection over time, and never mix the types of connectors while tin connectors are cheaper, do the job, but may not survive many mating cycles. **Tldr; buy what's available and never don't mix mating materials.
 Tin is cheap.
-Gold is high reliability.
-Nickel is corrosion resistant, but low conductivity.** Some connectors may be made of both (AU/SN).
+Gold is high reliability.** Some connectors may be made of both (AU/SN).
 4. Is it available to buy?
    - Availability, the unspoken bane of car people.
 The parts EXIST, but your job is to find out who sells it and who has it for the cheapest.
-You can spend hours on end trying to find the best strategy to buy the items, but honestly, just buy ALL of the parts at once in bulk.
+If a kit exists, it might be more expensive but it has all the parts you need.
+My advice, just buy the kit.
 Hunting for the same part after the fact will ruin your future days.

 After all of that, you should end up with something like this: